spree/spree/guides/content/developer/tutorials/migration.markdown

 #### Product and Variant images

 Spree uses [paperclip](https://github.com/thoughtbot/paperclip) to manage image attachments and their various size formats.
-(See the [customization guide](customization.html) for info on altering the image formats.)
+(See the <%= link_to "Customization Guide", 'logic', 'product-images' %> for info on altering the image formats.)
 You can attach images to products and to variants - the mechanism is polymorphic.
 Given some local image file, the following will associate the image and create all of the size formats.